wprender/cloudbreak-docs/docs/azure.md

 ## Silent mode

-With Cloudbreak shell you can execute script files as well.
+With Cloudbreak Shell you can execute script files as well.
 A script file contains cloudbreak shell commands and can be executed with the `script` cloudbreak shell command

 ```
 script <your script file>
 ```

-or with the `cbd util cloudbreak-shell-quiet` cbd command:
+or with the `cbd util cloudbreak-shell-quiet` `cbd` command:

 ```
 cbd util cloudbreak-shell-quiet < example.sh